ali-pouya/IMAGING-PIPELINE-SIM/README.md

 <h1 id="optics-modeling-theory" align="center">🔬 5.
 Optics Modeling Theory</h1>

 Optical effects are simulated via convolution with a point spread function (PSF).
-This section retains all your original content but reorganizes structure for clarity.

 ---

 ## **5.1 Optical Transformation Framework**